 except in the case of a special resolution, the question must be decided on a majority of votes.

-If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote.
+If votes are divided equally on a question, the Chair of the meeting has a second or casting vote.

 If the question is whether or not to confirm the minutes of a previous meeting, only members who were present at that meeting may vote.